amolabs/docs/protocol.md

     "amount": "_currency_"
   }
   ```
-where `operators` is an optional list of operator addresses, and `amount` is the
+where `operators` is an optional list of operator addresses, and `amount` is
-amount of UDC balance to be created.
+the amount of UDC balance to be created.

 - `burn` payload

 - `lock` payload

-- `propose` payload

-- `vote` payload

 ## Blockchain Data